ReboundCheats/lua-documentation/README.md

 uint64_t allocate_memory(uint64_t size)
 -- Frees a block of memory given the address void free_memory(uint64_t address)

--- Writes a byte to a given address. void write_byte(address, byte)
+-- Writes a byte to the specified module at a given offset.
+-- moduleName: string, the name of the module
+-- offset: uint32_t, the offset from the module base address -- value: byte, the value to be written void write_byte(string moduleName, uint32_t offset, uint8_t value)

--- Reads a byte at a given address. byte read_byte(address)
+-- Reads a byte from the specified module at a given offset.
+-- moduleName: string, the name of the module
+-- offset: uint32_t, the offset from the module base address -- return: byte, the value read from the address byte read_byte(string moduleName, uint32_t offset)

--- Writes an int to a given address. void write_int(address, integer)
+-- Writes an int to the specified module at a given offset.
+-- moduleName: string, the name of the module
+-- offset: uint32_t, the offset from the module base address -- value: integer, the value to be written void write_int(string moduleName, uint32_t offset, int value)

--- Reads an int from a given address. int read_int(address)
+-- Reads an int from the specified module at a given offset.
+-- moduleName: string, the name of the module
+-- offset: uint32_t, the offset from the module base address -- return: int, the value read from the address int read_int(string moduleName, uint32_t offset)

--- Writes a float to a given address. void write_float(address, floating)
+-- Writes a float to the specified module at a given offset.
+-- moduleName: string, the name of the module
+-- offset: uint32_t, the offset from the module base address -- value: floating, the value to be written void write_float(string moduleName, uint32_t offset, float value)

--- Reads a float from a given address. float read_float(address)
+-- Reads a float from the specified module at a given offset.
+-- moduleName: string, the name of the module
+-- offset: uint32_t, the offset from the module base address -- return: float, the value read from the address float read_float(string moduleName, uint32_t offset)

--- Writes a bool to a given address. void write_bool(address, boolean)
+-- Writes a bool to the specified module at a given offset.
+-- moduleName: string, the name of the module
+-- offset: uint32_t, the offset from the module base address -- value: boolean, the value to be written void write_bool(string moduleName, uint32_t offset, bool value)

--- Reads a bool from a given address. void read_bool(address)
+-- Reads a bool from the specified module at a given offset.
+-- moduleName: string, the name of the module
+-- offset: uint32_t, the offset from the module base address -- return: bool, the value read from the address bool read_bool(string moduleName, uint32_t offset)

 -- Returns the game's base (So you can use offsets) uint64 get_game_base()
 ```